gitpie/GitPie/README.md

 ![dependencies](https://david-dm.org/gitpie/GitPie.svg) ![devdependecies](https://david-dm.org/gitpie/GitPie/dev-status.svg?style=flat)

-GitPie is a Multiplataform Client for [Git](https://git-scm.com/) that have the goal to be a simple and elegant solution to manage any git project don't matter what git service you use.
+GitPie is a Multiplatform Client for [Git](https://git-scm.com/) that have the goal to be a simple and elegant solution to manage any git project don't matter what git service you use.
 And the best is 100% open source.

 ## Warning
 The pie is extremely hot!
 Eating it can hurt!